espocrm/documentation/docs/administration/bpm-events.md

 ![Error Intermediate Event (Boundary)](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-end-error.png)

+!!! note

-Note: If an error event is attached to a task with the *Send HTTP Request* action, it's possible to catch a specific response error code (e.g. 404, 403).
+    If an error event is attached to a task with the *Send HTTP Request* action, it's possible to catch a specific response error code (e.g. 404, 403).
 Available as of v2.8.6.

 ### Conditional Intermediate Event (Boundary)

 Triggered when specific conditions are met.
-Note, that non interrupting event can be triggered multiple times, when coditions get met, then get not met, and met again.
+Note that non interrupting event can be triggered multiple times, when coditions get met, then get not met, and met again.

 ![Conditional Intermediate Event (Boundary)](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-intermediate-conditional-boundary.png)